 How do I get to Roswell?

-There are several main roads into Roswell if you are planning to travel by automobile.
+There are several main highways into Roswell if you are planning to travel by automobile.
 US 285 is the main road from Albuquerque; Highway 380 is the main road from Lubbock, Texas; and US70/380 is the main road from El Paso, Texas.

 Bus Service to Roswell is provided by TNM&O Coaches.
 The bus station is approximately four blocks from NMMI.
 TNM&O is the local division of buses by Greyhound.